whitneyharper/Onramp-iOS-take-home-project/README.md

 - Quote.swift

   A struct that represents a quote from the API.
-It has the following properties:
+It has the following:
     - `id`: An integer representing the unique ID of the quote.
     - `quote`: A string containing the text of the quote.
     - `author`: A string containing the name of the author of the quote.